nus-cs2103-AY1617S2/addressbook-level4/docs/LearningOutcomes.md

 ## Use Assertions `[LO-Assertions]`

-Note how the TaskManager app uses Java `assert`s to verify assumptions.
+Note how the GeeKeep app uses Java `assert`s to verify assumptions.

 **Resources**